tasmiarahmantanjin/roger_skyline_1/roger_eval.md

 # WEB_PART

 ## ⚡️ 12.
-TO TEST SSL ON ALL SERVICES:
+TO TEST SSL CERTIFICATE:

+	1. Go to web_browser type static IP
+	2. Show the certificate from the brouwser
+	3. sudo cat /etc/apache2/sites-available/default-ssl.conf
+	4. sudo cat /etc/apache2/conf-available/ssl-params.conf
+	5. sudo cat /etc/apache2/sites-available/000-default.conf
+	6. sudo systemctl status apache2

-## ⚡️ 12.
+## ⚡️ 13.
 TO TEST Check web package

 	1. sudo apt list --installed | grep apache

+## ⚡️ 14.
+TO TEST Check one_active configuartion

+	1. sudo cat /etc/apache2/sites-available/000-default.conf
+	2. sudo netstat -tulpn | grep LISTEN

+## ⚡️ 15.
+TO TEST IF WEB_ALLICATION IS WORKING

+	1. On a browser type: 10.11.199.12
+	2. See if my website is pops up or not

 #  Deployment Parts

-## ⚡️ 12.
-TO TEST Check active configuartion

-	1. sudo cat /etc/apache2/sites-available/000-default.conf
-	2.
+	1. Expalin how i did create SSL certificate and how did i deployed my website

+	2. Go to: sudo vim /etc/www/html/index.html file &
+	create a minor change on index.html file and go back to web browser, refresh my static IP and see if my changes works fine or not.